 Step 1.
 Pick a location

 Look for places with lots of foot traffic.
 Colleges are a great place to leaflet, especially public universities or colleges that have public streets running through them.
-Busy downtown areas near business districts, subway and train stations, shopping areas, and tourist attractions are also excellent locations because you can hand out lots of leaflets quickly.
+Busy downtown areas near business districts, subway and train stations, shopping areas, and tourist attractions are also excellent locations because you can hand out lots of booklets quickly.
 Festivals (such as pride or arts events) and concert venues, where people line up to enter the venue, are almost always good places to leaflet.

 To download our guide to the best leafleting locations in the country’s top 30 cities, click here.
 You can also find a list of colleges in your state, along with tips for leafleting each one, by clicking here.

 Step 2.
-Order leaflets
+Order booklets

 Step 3.
 Go leaflet!